Pascal-M-Humbert/oc-expert-camp-aws-hackathon/README.md

 Contains sample code for a parser Lambda function written in java.
 ## lambdas
 Contains sample code for a parser Lambda function written in javascript.
+## Material
+Contains files not related to code used for the Hackathon.